cogent3/cogent3/doc/examples/entity_selection.rst

     >>> non_water_holder = select(structure, 'R', 'H_HOH', 'ne', 'name')
     >>> len(non_water_holder)
     95

-Is there a serines in the sequence?
+Is there a serine(s) in the sequence?

 .. doctest::

     >>> serines = select(structure, 'R', 'SER', 'eq', 'name')
     >>> serines.sortedkeys()[0]
     ('2E1F', 0, 'A', ('SER', 1146, ' '))

 The function raises a ``ValueError`` if no entities can be selected.